raspberrypilearning/micromine-bitcraft/worksheet.md

 	```python
 	mc.postToChat("Micromine bitcraft")
 	```
 	This will let you know that your program is working.
-If you do not see this message when you run your program then you will know something is wrong.
+If you don't see this message when you run your program, then you will know something is wrong.

 1. Save and run your program by clicking `Run` and `Run Module`.
 You should see your message appear in the Minecraft chat window.